 Birthing Better families want to encourage and inspire you to focus first on your pregnancy, how to prepare your pregnant body to become a birthing body and how to use skills to birth your babies.
 That’s really the connection you’re looking for.
 It’s too easy for women to immediately feel disconnected once a decision to have a Cesarean is made.
 You can prevent that by using skills to prepare to birth and use your birth and birth-coaching skills on way to hospital, while being prepped and during the c-section.

 Shift your mind

-First see yourself as pregnant with your babies.
-Second see yourself as a birthing your babies no matter where, with whom or what is happening to or around you.
+First, see yourself as pregnant with your babies.
+Second, see yourself as a birthing your babies no matter where, with whom or what is happening to or around you.
 Focus more on what you can do for yourself and your babies’ journey and not so much on the type of birth you want.
-At the same time as you become more skilled, create a Skills-based Birth Plan so your obstetrician or midwife know what skills you are going to use.
+At the same time as you become more skilled, create a Skills-based Birth Plan so your obstetrician or midwife knows what skills you are going to use.
 You and they will feel more confident in the process of doing the activity of giving birth.
 Take our word for it.
 It matters that you skillfully birth your babies because that is what you’ll remember rather than focusing on what you didn’t get or how ‘they’ treated you.

 Birthing Better skills are housed in Common Knowledge Trust